kundajelab/phantompeakqualtools/README.md

    |-------------------------|---------------------------------------------|
    |-c=\<ChIP_alignFile\>    | full path and name (or URL) of tagAlign/BAM file (can be gzipped) (FILE EXTENSION MUST BE tagAlign.gz, tagAlign, bam or bam.gz) |

-* MANDATORY ARGUMENTS FOR PEAK CALLING
+* Mandatory arguments for peak calling

    | argument                | description                                 |
    |-------------------------|---------------------------------------------|